TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/CreateNewExtension.rst

 ========================

 First choose a unique `Composer name <https://getcomposer.org/doc/04-schema.md#name>`__ for your extension.
-Additionally an extension key is required.
+Additionally, an extension key is required.

 If you plan to ever publish your extension in the TYPO3 Extension Repositiory (TER), :ref:`register an extension key <extension-key>`.